MalbrottsAsnan/kickstart.nvim/SETUP.md

 To update Neovim built from source, first remove the old version by following **Uninstalling**.
 After that, you can follow the **Installation** steps to install the latest stable version of Neovim.

 **Tip:** Before updating blindly, please compare ```nvim --version``` to the [latest stable version](https://github.com/neovim/neovim/releases/tag/stable "") to confirm whether you need an update or not.

+**To update the Neovim config, please pull latest from this repo!**